ardyn/annex/README.md

 # Laravel Form Extension

 This package is in BETA stage!
 Apt to change quite a bit.
-Use with caution; don't judge.
+Use with caution.

-Should be working with L4.2, but input types and Eloquent hasn't been tested.

 Annex allows us to build HTML forms using a config file to represent the form fields.
 Within this config file, we have the column type, label, and validation rules.
 Package also comes with a Validator class to valide the input against the rules defined in our config file.

 ## Installation

-Update `composer.json`, update the service providers and add aliases in `app/config/app.php`, then publish configuration files.
+Update your application's `composer.json` file, add  the service providers and add aliases in `app/config/app.php`, then publish configuration files.
-<b></b>

 ### Composer

 Update your `composer.json` file to include the following: